enkidevs/curriculum/Web/HTML/core-html-elements/update-hyperlinks.md

 The attribute `href` is the most important element because it specifies the destination(URL).

-Where the link opens is set with the `_target=""` attribute.
+Where the link opens is set with the `_target="???"` attribute.

  - _self     = Opens the link in the same tab or window
  - _top      = Opens the link in the full body of the window
  - _parent   = Opens the link in the parent frame
  - _blank    = Opens the link in a new tab or window
  - framename = Opens the link in a named frame

 Opening the link in a different tab:
 ```